 GCC in HR: Transforming Talent Strategy for India's Enterprises

 The success of a Global Capability Centre depends on how effectively its people are managed.
 Technology and scale are important, but it is human capital that determines whether a GCC can deliver lasting value.
+India’s GCC ecosystem has expanded at nearly 7% CAGR between FY20 and FY25, while the country ranks second globally in AI skill penetration, reflecting the depth of specialised talent available.

 When we talk about GCC in HR, it is not only about recruitment.
 It covers the way HR shapes the identity of these centres, from building specialised teams to balancing global expectations with local realities.